If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate

 It is not uncommon to see beekeepers that are hesitant to use chemicals in beekeeping.
 Indeed, organic beekeeping gives very pure honey and is environmentally friendly.
 These beekeepers are inclined to use the wax moth traps that we have discussed above.
 They should also practice excellent hive hygiene to reduce the material on which wax moth larvae can feed and hide.
 Wax comb should not be left lying in the hive.
 Frames and beehive boxes that are not in use should also be removed from the beehive.
-Beekeepers should also strongly consider supplementary feeding of weak honeybee colonies.
+Beekeepers should also strongly consider supplementary feeding of pollen patties to weak honeybee colonies.

 Wax moths can infest stored beehive boxes.
 This includes honey super boxes.
 The larvae will feed on wax in the honey supers and cause honey to spill out.
 These losses can be avoided by harvesting honey from honeycomb at the end of each honey flow season.
 Beekeepers that sell honey in comb should cut out the comb and put it in cold storage or sell it immediately.
 Stored beehive boxes are best stored in a place where light can enter them.

 Dry conditions and light deter wax moths from nesting in the boxes and laying eggs in them.
 If your area has winters where temperatures drop significantly, you can store the beehive boxes in a dry place where they will freeze over.
 Freezing kills wax moth adults, larvae and eggs.
 A combination of all these beekeeping practices and wax moth control methods is sure to keep your apiary free of these pests.